MichaelDacanay/Complete.It/README.md

 ![Complete.It Screenshot](images/CompleteItImage.JPG)

 We built <strong>Complete.It</strong> to help you properly manage your tasks and increase productivity on a daily basis!
-We understand the challenges and overcomplications that can be found with many existing task managements systems, and we designed <strong>Complete.It</strong> with a minimalistic and effective interface that strategically maximizes your organizational success.
+We understand the challenges and overcomplications that can be found with many existing task management systems, and we designed <strong>Complete.It</strong> with a minimalistic and effective interface that strategically maximizes your organizational success.

 Below, we describe in detail the practices and styling that we emphasized during our design and development process.
 <strong>Complete.It</strong> was envisioned and developed with the following frameworks and technology stack: